 This is Home

-Former Yukoner Jerome Stueart and Yukon author Marcelle Dubé will read together form their books on Dec.
-13 at Baked Cafe.
+Former Yukoner Jerome Stueart and Yukon author Marcelle Dubé will read together form their books.
 It will be an evening about fantasy novels.

-Former Yukoner Jerome Stueart and Yukon author Marcelle Dubé will read together form their books on Dec.
-13 at Baked Cafe.
+Former Yukoner Jerome Stueart and Yukon author Marcelle Dubé will read together form their books.
 It will be an evening about fantasy novels.

 It was a rainy and windy afternoon in LePage Park on Friday, July 11, when author Jessica Simon started reading her poem, “A Spot to